admatt01/Arista-AI_Assistant/README.md

 ## Working with Jinja2 Templates

-The Assistant can help automate your Arista network configuration using Jinja2 templates and CSV parameter files:
+The Assistant can help automate your Arista network configuration using Jinja2 templates and CSV formatted template parameters:

 1. Create a Jinja2 Template:
    - Request a template from the Assistant based on your target device's running configuration